 One of the best ways to immerse your home in the Word of God is through Family Worship – a time together as an entire family reading the Bible, praying and singing together.
 We encourage you to practice this daily, setting a habit for your family to become fluent and conversant in the Word of God!

 How should you go about leading this time?
-Keep it simple – 10 minutes max, read a short passage of scripture, ask some questions that help its meaning become clear, allow each family member to pray aloud, and then sing a song together (use YouTube, Spotify, Apple Music to help here).
+Keep it simple – 10 minutes max, read a short passage of scripture, ask some questions that help its meaning become clear, allow each family member to pray aloud, and then sing a song together (use YouTube, Spotify, Apple Music to help).
 Even if it seems difficult at first, jump in and you will find it to be an incredibly healthy habit for your family.
-Listen to the audio above for more helpful tips, or click here to read an article on family worship from our Worship Pastor Jeremy Daniels for some additional tips here.
+Click here to read an article on family worship from our Worship Pastor Jeremy Daniels for some additional tips here.

 Another incredibly important tool for making disciples at home is leading each member of the family to develop a personal, individual habit of spending time daily with God in studying the Bible.
-When children are young, you will lead them through this moment; as they grow older, your goal is to hand this moment off to them.
-With your spouse, you cultivate accountability by discussing your own devotional time and asking questions about theirs.
-The goal is to help equip your family to know how to read and think about the Bible and how to pray and live in response to it!
+When children are young, you will lead them through this moment as their guide; as they grow older, your goal is to hand this moment off to them.
+With your spouse, cultivate health by discussing your own devotional time and asking questions about theirs.
+The goal is to equip and encourage your family to study and obey the Bible as they follow Jesus faithfully!

 If you would like to consider some strategies for how to lead young children through this time, we recommend checking out The Bridge Class from our Emmaus Kid’s Ministry.
 If you would like to explore how to start having this type of devotional time yourself, click here.